 DONATE TO PROJECT: HUMANITY

-We invite you to help us fund the socially-engaged projects, productions and initiatives we have in store for 2019.
+We invite you to help us fund the socially-engaged projects, productions and initiatives we have in store for 2019 and beyond.

 Make a donation today to support Project: Humanity

-If you would prefer to donate directly to Project Humanity and don’t need a charitable tax receipt please contact Lauren at email@example.com to facilitate a donation by cheque or PayPal.
+Please note: if you would prefer to donate directly to Project: Humanity and do not require a charitable tax receipt please contact Lauren Vandervoort at email@example.com to facilitate a donation by cheque or PayPal.

 Upcoming Project: Humanity Productions and Community Initiatives

-February will see the world premiere of our latest documentary play Towards Youth: a play on radical hope in co-production with Crow's Theatre.
-In it, a cast of nine will explore the voices of drama class students in Canada, England, Taiwan, Greece and India.
-PH will also be touring a new work-in-progress titled We Now Recognize from Khari Wendell McClelland (creator of last season's Freedom Singer) as part of TD's Black History Month programming.
+February 2019 saw the world premiere of our latest documentary play Towards Youth: a play on radical hope in co-production with Crow's Theatre.
+In it, a cast of nine explored the voices of drama class students in Canada, England, Taiwan, Greece and India.
+PH also toured a new work-in-progress titled We Now Recognize from Khari Wendell McClelland (creator of last season's Freedom Singer) as part of TD's Black History Month programming.
+Coming up is more development on We Now Recognize and a new musical verbatim project.

 PH YOUTH: EDUCATION